 You can see a larger version of Sun Showers on its Web Page by clicking here.
 Be sure to come back next week when I’ll show you my favorite image from our adventure exploring Colorado’s San Juan Mountains in Fred’s Toyota—oh, sorry—Fred’s Jeep.

 But the view!
-The light was coming in, and there were great shots back at California Gulch and in front was this pretty little alpine lake—Lake Como—on the other side.
+The light was coming in, and there were great shots back at California Gulch, and in front was this pretty little alpine lake—Lake Como—on the other side.
 I have seen pictures of places like these in magazines, but I’ve never been to one.
-It was breathtaking—well, 13,000 feet is breathtaking enough, but you know what I mean.
+It was breathtaking—well, 13,000 feet is stunning enough, but you know what I mean.
 I snapped several variations of this photo, and we eventually drove down to the lake where Fred tried to park over an open mine shaft, but that’s another story.
-This week’s featured image is the version that I liked best because of its composition and the color details.
+This week’s featured image is the version I liked best because of its composition and color details.
 I call it Lake Como.
 I hope you like it.

 When my friend Fred planned our off-road excursions through the San Juan Mountains, his initial itinerary was to complete the Alpine Loop, which includes two passes, circling Red Cloud Peak, Sunshine Peak (which are two of Colorado’s 14,000 foot mountains, but aren’t even in the top 10), and a stop in Lake City.
 Now that I’ve had time to recover and look at my maps, I think that would be a fabulous trip, especially if we did it later this month when the aspens turn color.
 But, when we stopped at the Silverton information center, he was told that it’s a seven-hour trip, and it was already afternoon, so we decided to sample some of the passes around Animas Forks instead.